eqv/gdb-mi-parser/README.md

 gdb-mi-parser
 =============

-A fast recursive decent parser (no backtracking) for gdb MI messages, written in ruby.
+A faster recursive decent parser (no backtracking) for gdb MI 2.0 messages, written in ruby.